Takeo Spikes: Philadelphia Eagles

-On March 26, 2007, he was traded alongside Kelly Holcomb to the Philadelphia Eagles, in exchange for Darwin Walker and a 2008 draft pick.
+On March 26, 2007, he was traded alongside Kelly Holcomb to the Philadelphia Eagles, in exchange for Darwin Walker and a 2008 NFL draft selection.
 After an effective first season as an Eagle, Spikes' season was cut short in week 14 when he suffered a torn rotator cuff injury against the Dallas Cowboys, a game the Eagles won, 10–6.

 With emerging linebackers Stewart Bradley and Omar Gaither ready to take over, the Eagles chose not to pick up his team option, thus making him a free agent.
 The Eagles had made the playoffs six of the previous seven years before he was traded there, and also the following three after he left (including a trip to the NFC Championship game the next year).
-However, by not making the playoffs in his lone season in Philadelphia, Spikes had gone eight seasons without being part of a playoff team.
+However, by not making the playoffs in his lone season in Philadelphia, Spikes went eight seasons without being part of a playoff team.

 San Francisco 49ers

 On August 10, 2008, Spikes was signed by the San Francisco 49ers on the same day they released linebacker Brandon Moore.
-Spikes was assigned No. 51, with Dontarrious Thomas changing from 51 to 56 - the number previously worn by Moore.
-On February 27, 2009 Takeo was re-signed to a 2-year contract.
+Spikes was assigned No. 51, with Dontarrious Thomas changing from 51 to 56 – the number previously worn by Moore.
+On February 27, 2009, Takeo was re-signed to a 2-year contract.
 Spikes was team captain in San Francisco all 3 years of play.

 Spikes recorded 1 sack and 3 interceptions in the 2008 season.
 In 2009, Spikes recorded 4 sacks and missed one game due to an injury on November 1, 2009.
-In San Francisco, Spikes became famous for his sack dance, as well as Spikes TV and TKO TV.
+In San Francisco, Spikes became famous for his sack dance.
 In 2010, Spikes led all linebackers in most attempted tackles per miss.
 Spikes missed four tackles over his three seasons with San Francisco.

 Called Bamm Bamm and TKO, Patrick Willis and Takeo Spikes were called the dynamic duo.
 Spikes said, "With Patrick I’ve always admired how great he wants to be at a young age.
 That’s how he gained my respect.
 He would always just hound me and ask me questions.
 He was the sponge and I was the bucket of water...that’s why our relationship is bigger than just on the field.
 He’s like a brother to me."

 After being assured that he would be re-signed by head coach Mike Singletary, the 49ers fired Singletary and decided to go with rookie NaVorro Bowman as the starter, making Spikes a free agent once again.

-Coincidentally, the 49ers also made the NFC Championship game the following season after Spikes' departure.
-It ended an eight-year playoff drought for the franchise, and the team went to three straight NFC Championship games and a Super Bowl over the next three seasons.